eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 This data may include the communication technologies supported by the device and the characteristics of the WSCD(s) available to the device for securely storing cryptographic keys and data associated with the Wallet Unit itself and with the attestations in that Wallet Unit.

+Notes:

-Note: As discussed in [Section 4.3](#43-architecture-types), a WSCD may be integrated directly within the User's device.
+- As discussed in [Section 4.3](#43-architecture-types), a WSCD may be integrated directly within the User's device.
 Examples of this include an eSIM/eUICC, an embedded Secure Element, or native secure hardware accessible via the device's OS.
 If so, the Wallet Instance will discover the presence of such a WSCD during activation and will communicate the characteristics of the WSCD to the Wallet Provider.
 In some cases, the Wallet Provider will subsequently deploy a WSCA to the WSCD to facilitate communication between the Wallet Instance and the WSCD.
+- Sometimes, the User's device does not contain a WSCD, or the WSCD does not have the security posture necessary to enable the Wallet Unit to be an identity means at LoA "high".
+In such a case, the Wallet Provider ensures the Wallet Unit gets access to a remote HSM operated by the Wallet Provider.

 **2. Wallet Provider requests User to set up at least one User authentication mechanism.**